RedTint/node-web-project-template/README.md

 # Future Goals
-I intend to fork this repository and start creating problem-specific and framework-specific templates.
-I will update this repository to provide links to templates created from this repository.
-If time allows it, I'll be able to give you the following:
+We intend to fork this repository and start creating problem-specific and framework-specific templates.
+We will update this repository to provide links to templates created from this repository.
+If time allows it, we'll be able to give you the following:

 - [ ] Create Angular Template
 - [ ] Create Appbuilder Template